rubrikinc/terraform-provider-polaris/docs/resources/aws_exocompute.md

 - `account_id` (String) Polaris account id
 - `region` (String) AWS region to run the exocompute instance in.
 - `subnets` (Set of String) AWS subnet ids for the cluster subnets.
+Two subnets must be specified and they must be in different availability zones.
 - `vpc_id` (String) AWS VPC id for the cluster network.

 ### Optional